deltachat/deltachat-pages/_posts/2019-10-16-etc-workshop.md

 get some practice maintaining a server.
 The installation is the quick part, as mail servers also need maintenance love.

-![A command line, projected on the wall.](../assets/blog/20191022-delta-chat-etc-workshop-projector-command-line.png)
+![A command-line, projected on the wall.](../assets/blog/20191022-delta-chat-etc-workshop-projector-command-line.png)

 *Learning how to look at the running processes during the workshop.*